 Now, one little surprise I just wasn’t expecting at the recent Eveden event was to be fitted into a set, and sent on my way with it.
 Lets face it, we all like a freebie now and again, especially when you’re not expecting it.

 Last week, Playtex hosted ann ‘online fitting tool’ focus group meeting, inviting customers to come discuss their online fitting tool widget which they previously had on their website www.playtex.com.

 After quite an epic blog/Twitter rally coined ‘The War on Plus Four’ which highlighted the shortcomings of the industry standard ‘plus four’ fitting method by a cluster of lingerie bloggers, the Playtex meeting was initiated by a ‘strongly-worded blog post’ by Beckie Williams on the Busts 4 Justice blog about the shortfalls of their fitting tool which declared her 30G bust (with the use of a tape measure and a magic formula) a 34E.
 Continue reading “Playtex Focus Group”

-Over in the Investinyourchest Forum, we have been discussing the importance of bras which not only fit correctly but suit your bust shape.
+Over in the Invest In Your Chest Forum (website section now deleted), we have been discussing the importance of bras which not only fit correctly but suit your bust shape.
 We found, as petite-backed girls, we are hardly spoilt for choice when it comes to different styles and shapes… and the recent Busts4Justice article I tweeted and posted about gave fuel to our fire.
-Busts4Justice co-founder Beckie Williams explored the idea that the demand for 28-30 backs is being ignored or underestimated, a concept that I (and the girls of the forum) agree with whole-heartedly.